Corporate social responsibility (CSR) in sustainable supply chains

 Benefits of corporate social responsibility practices

-- Create a competitive advantage by addressing potential CSR risks ahead of time and building a resilient supply chain
+- Creating a competitive advantage by addressing potential CSR risks ahead of time and building a resilient supply chain.

-- Drive positive impact for workers and communities
+- Driving positive impacts for workers and communities, which supports their resilience.

-- Prevent financial risk by meeting legislation on the environment and workers’ rights across all business operations
+- Avoiding financial penalties by meeting legislation on the environment and workers’ rights.

 How Sedex can help

-Sedex offers a variety of tools and expert advice that help organisations like yours get closer to their corporate social responsibility goals.
-Through our technology and data, Sedex can help you build a more sustainable supply chain to drive positive change and business success.
+Sedex offers intelligent tools and expert guidance that help organisations like yours achieve their corporate social responsibility goals.
+Through our technology and data-led insights, Sedex can help you build a more sustainable, responsible supply chain to drive positive change and operational success.

-- The Sedex platform allows you to store, share and report on supply chain information and manage supplier performance on health and safety, due diligence and CSR goals.
+- Store, share and report on supply chain information and manage supplier performance on health and safety, due diligence and CSR goals with the Sedex Platform.

-- Use a Self-Assessment Questionnaire (SAQ) to gather data about activities and working conditions across your supplier sites.
+- Gather data about activities and working conditions across your supplier sites with our Self-Assessment Questionnaire (SAQ).

-- Our risk assessment tool helps you identify social and environmental risks across your supply chain and compare inherent risks in relevant countries and sectors.
+- Identify social and environmental risks across a global supply chain with our risk assessment tool, and compare inherent risks in relevant countries and sectors to help you decide where to focus.

-- Our Consulting team can design a holistic supply chain management plan that focuses on your business priorities and delivers tangible change for you and your key stakeholders.
+- Our Consulting team can design a holistic supply chain sustainability plan that focuses on your business priorities and delivers tangible progress for you and your key stakeholders.